 If your air plant is drying up and turning brown it needs more than just a little TLC.
 Contrary to popular belief, they aren’t completely maintenance-free plants.
-They don’t require as much care as other live foliage, but they must receive adequate hydration.
+They don’t require as much care as other live foliage, but they must receive adequate hydration and nutrients.
 They have lighting requirements too.
 Consider the following tips on how to care for air plants (tillandsia).
 If they’re still green, it’s not too late to save them.

 Do I Have to Water My Air Plants?